 Flight Training cost is based on Transport Canada Minimum on the Cessna 172 Skyhawk Plane.
 If any student exceeds these requirements due to their performance, the student will pay extra for any additional training.
 Any additional training will be charged at the same hourly rates as mentioned above.
 Pricing is subject to change.

 Fuel surcharges will apply on top of these hourly rates.
 Taxes are applied where applicable.
+Administration fees will be applicable upon registration.

 An applicant shall be a minimum of eighteen years of age.